esp-rs/book/src/installation/index.md

 3. To build `std` projects, you also need to install:
     - [`LLVM`][llvm-website] compiler infrastructure
     - Other [`std` development requirements][rust-esp-book-std-requirements]
     - In your project's file `.cargo/config.toml`, add the unstable Cargo [feature][cargo-book-unstable-features] `-Z build-std`.
-Our [template projects][rust-esp-book-write-app-generate-project] that are discussed later in this book already have it added.
+Our [template projects][rust-esp-book-write-app-generate-project] that are discussed later in this book already include this.

 [llvm-website]: https://llvm.org/